vorcigernix/engineeringroles/managers/engineering_manager.md

 ### Responsibilities
 #### Planning
-* Work with PM/PO/Designers and Architects to create key results for teams
+* Work with PM/PO/Designers and Architects to define key results for teams
+* Work with PM/PO, Designers, Architects and team to decompose a feature
+* Lead necessary tradeoff decisions with the PM, PO, Designer, and team

 #### Process
 * Evolve Agile approach to fit team and project needs.
 * Foster continuous improvement mindset amongst team